Shivaji: Independent generalship

-Shahaji was released in 1649, after the capture of Jinji secured Adilshah's position in Karnataka.
-During 1649–1655, Shivaji paused in his conquests and quietly consolidated his gains.
+Shahaji was released in 1649, after the capture of Jinji secured the Adilshahi position in Karnataka.
+During 1649–1655, Shivaji paused his conquests and quietly consolidated his gains.
 Following his father's release, Shivaji resumed raiding, and in 1656, under controversial circumstances, killed Chandrarao More, a fellow Maratha feudatory of Bijapur, and seized the valley of Javali, near the present-day hill station of Mahabaleshwar.
 The conquest of Javali allowed Shivaji to extend his raids into south and southwest Maharashtra.
 In addition to the Bhonsle and the More families, many others—including Sawant of Sawantwadi, Ghorpade of Mudhol, Nimbalkar of Phaltan, Shirke, Gharge of Nimsod, Mane, and Mohite—also served Adilshahi of Bijapur, many with Deshmukhi rights.
-Shivaji adopted different strategies to subdue these powerful families, such as forming marital alliances, dealing directly with village Patils to bypass the Deshmukhs, or subduing them by force.
+Shivaji adopted different strategies to subdue these powerful families, such as forming marital alliances, dealing directly with village Patils (chiefs) to bypass the Deshmukhs, or subduing them by force.
 Shahaji in his later years had an ambivalent attitude toward his son, and disavowed his rebellious activities.
 He told the Bijapuris to do whatever they wanted with Shivaji.
 Shahaji died around 1664–1665 in a hunting accident.